inria-parkas/subdotter/README.md

 * `--predecessors <int>` : include as secondary nodes any that can be reached in the given number of backward steps from the given nodes.

-* `--no-external-edges` : do not add extra edges to represent paths between extracted nodes that pass via unextracted ones.
-This makes the calculation much faster since there is no need to calculate transitive closures.
+* `--external-edges` : add extra edges to represent paths between extracted nodes that pass via unextracted ones.
+This makes the calculation much slower since it is necessary to calculate transitive closures.

 Building
 --------